guillecade22/ShotBot/README.md

 - []()

 ## Installation
-To set up Robowaiter, follow these steps:
+To set up ShotBot, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required libraries (check documentation).
 3. Execute main Python script.